consideRatio/gomoku/README.md

     * [HTML5 / CSS3 / SVG / SASS / Design](https://www.codeschool.com/learn/html-css)

 ## Challanges faced
+* Utilizing `React` for the first time.
 * Implementing `Mantra` project architecture using `react-komposer`, `react-mounter`, `react-simple-di`, and learning how they play along with meteors `Tracker` and trackable variables such as `Meteor.user()`.
 * Implementing `Material Design Lite` in a `React` application ([Community interaction](https://github.com/google/material-design-lite/issues/4274)).
-* Implmenting basic login using `accounts-base` and `accounts-password`
+* Implmenting basic login using `accounts-base` and `accounts-password` in React with dynamic DOM-rendering.
-* Handling an increasing amount of states (user login / challenges)
+* Handling an increasing amount of states (user login / challenges / game), time to learn Redux?
 * Designing a Gomoku-board with HTML and SASS with minor animations.